 This shop is the oldest of the indie spots in Richmond, setting up in Shockoe back in 1978.
 It hosts more author programming and discussions than any other shop in VA.
 Looking for some book besties?
 Check out Fountain’s virtual book clubs.

-Chop Suey has called Carytown home for two decades, and is now under new management.
+Formerly known as Chop Suey, Shelf Life has called Carytown home for two decades, and is now under new management.
 It carries new and used books, along with a slew of graphic novels + manga.
-Pro tip: Check out the top floor for more perusing + keep your eye out for Wonton, the bookstore cat.
+Pro tip: Check out the top floor for more perusing.

 Book People features new and used literature from romance to mysteries to cookbooks.
 Pro tip: Nonfiction lovers can find local and state historical records dating back to the 1700s in the Virginia section.